cossacklabs/product-docs/acra/getting-started/_index.md

 ### Evaluation playgrounds, PoCs and pilots

-For qualified potential customers interested in commercial version, we offer free playgrounds built around Acra EE and a number of demo applications - deployed in cloud of your choice, all set up for evaluation.
+For qualified potential customers interested in a commercial version, we offer free playgrounds built around Acra EE and a number of demo applications - deployed in cloud of your choice, all set up for evaluation.
 Get your hands dirty without getting your hands dirty first!

-If you're interested in commercial version, refer to [Acra Enterprise Edition](/acra/enterprise-edition/#how-to-evaluate-and-get-started) to learn more or [drop us a line](mailto:sales@cossacklabs.com) describing you use case.
+If you're interested in a commercial version, refer to [Acra Enterprise Edition](/acra/enterprise-edition/#how-to-evaluate-and-get-started) to learn more or [drop us a line](mailto:sales@cossacklabs.com) describing you use case.